sasadangelo/code4projects/_posts/2020-03-02-how-to-create-your-own-kubernetes-cluster.md

 ---
-layout: course
 title: How to create your own Kubernetes cluster
-course_id: getting-started-with-kubernetes
+post_series_id: getting-started-with-kubernetes
+slug: how-to-create-your-own-kubernetes-cluster
 ---

 ![Kubernetes Cluster](assets/img/kubernetes-cluster.jpeg){:width="247" height="200" }

 # How to create your own Kubernetes cluster
+_Posted on **{{ page.date | date_to_string }}**_

-This is the fourth article of the [Getting Started with Kubernetes](/code4projects/) article series.
+This is the fourth article of the [Getting Started with Kubernetes](getting-started-with-kubernetes) article series.
 In this article, I want to explain how I run my applications on a Kubernetes cluster using a simple project based on [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).
 In order to test the cluster, we will create a “Hello K8s” application for Kubernetes.

 ## How to start?